Simplifya makes versioning your SOPs easy by allowing you to create a carbon copy of any of your existing SOPs.

 On the other hand, the following changes likely won't require a new version:

 - Grammar or formatting changes to header fields or tasks that don't change the meaning

 - Editing the "Effective Date" of your SOP

 How do I create a new version of my SOP?

-Once you've added the "Effective Date", you're new version will be created, it will be given the same name as the previous version but have an incremented version number.
+Once you've added the "Effective Date", your new version will be created, and it will be given the same name as the previous version, but will have an incremented version number.

 Note: While the "Effective Date" is designed to give employees an indication of which version of an SOP they should be using, the system does not prevent employees from using previous versions.

 How do version numbers work?

 Initially, version numbers an be pretty easy to follow, but if you're not careful, they can get a little complex.
 The best way to explain this would be to give an example.